elastos/Elastos.Developer.Website/content/elastos_trinity/setup/project_setup.md

 For more detail about Ionic, please visit [here](https://ionicframework.com/docs/).
 You can build any kind of ionic-based application in Elastos, as the whole ionic framework is available.
 In addition, Elastos plugins are available too, such as carrier, hive, or access to payments and digital identities (DID).

-### Trinity plugins Typescript typings
+### elastOS plugins Typescript typings

-In case the default DApp you've created does not include typescript types for Trinity plugins, you may have to add them by yourself:
+In case the default DApp you've created does not include typescript types for elastOS plugins, you may have to add them by yourself:

 ```bash
 $ npm i @elastosfoundation/trinity-types